marisamorby/marisamorby.com/site/src/about.md

 # Hey there, I'm Marisa.

-I'm passionate about Design & Research, focusing my work on new technologies, reducing climate impact, and urban planning.
+I'm passionate about Design & Research, focusing my work on making tech approachable, advocating for climate justice, and urban planning.
+This site, like me, is a work in progress, so you'll see things come and go as I learn and change based on new information.

 ## My Mission